Introduction to vector data cubes#

 county GeometryIndex (crs=EPSG:4326)

-Now you have a Dataset with 4 variables, indexed by the year and county geometry—a so-called vector data cube.
+Now you have a Dataset with 4 variables, indexed by the year and county geometry—a so-called vector data cube with coordinate geometry.

 You can check that it has a dimension with geometry: